qawolf/qawolf/docs/docs/edit_a_test.md

 };
 ```

 To run your test in watch mode, use the [`npx qawolf edit` command](api/cli#npx-qawolf-edit-name).
-Pass it a string that matches exactly one test file name:
+Pass it a string that matches exactly one test file name.
+For example, `myFirstTest` will match `.qawolf/myFirstTest.test.js`:

 ```bash
 npx qawolf edit myFirstTest